GlobalWebIndex/randagen/README.md

  - variety of [probability distributions](https://commons.apache.org/proper/commons-math/userguide/distribution.html)
     - slower, CPU intensive, not memory consuming
     - expect performance decrease in case you are not running on quad-core processor, bottleneck can move from IO to CPU (not on s3)
     - ie. events of 1000 fields each with its own Normal distribution(mean 0, variance 0.2) are generated **70MB/s** on quad-core with parallelism 4
+ - on custom automatically generated paths
+    - TimeSeries data is commonly stored to paths having pattern like yyyy/MM/dd/HH because having a directory with terabytes or millions of files is a nightmare

 ## How to